 To succeed in business, you must understand your competition’s strengths and weaknesses.
 You’ll need an intimate understanding of how they could potentially crush you.

 A good place to start is to list your competition and the part of the market they focus on.
 A supermarket chain competes with everyone from Amazon to the convenience store down the street, but not directly.
 Each competitor will focus more on one part of the market rather than the whole sector itself.

 The next step in your business plan might be the most important of all.
-It’s now time to look at your own competitive advantage and determine if it’s strong enough to build an entire business around.
+It’s now time to look at your own competitive advantage and determine if it is strong enough to build an entire business around.
 This is the time to be critical of your business idea.
-If this advantage isn’t crystal clear to potential customers, it’s likely your business will fail.
+If this advantage is not crystal clear to potential customers, it is likely your business will fail.

-Once you’ve demystified your competition, the next step is to identify your customers: who are they?
-And how will you reach them?
+Once you have demystified your competition, the next step is to identify your customers: who are they?
+How will you reach them?